 Class teacher: Mr Franklin

-David Walliams is a British comedian, actor, author, and presenter.
-Walliams is also a writer of children's books.
-He has sold more than 25 million copies and his books have been translated into 53 languages.
+It is fair to say David Walliams is a man of many talents.
+Not only is he a comedian, actor and presenter, he is now one of the most successful children’s authors, having sold more than 25 million copies and having his books translated into 53 languages.
 He has been described as "the fastest growing children's author in the UK" and his literary style has been compared to that of Roald Dahl.

 David Walliams has received various awards and honours.
 Walliams was given a special award in recognition of his sporting efforts for charity, such as swimming the length of the River Thames and the English Channel.
 Walliams raised more than £1.5 million when he swam the English Channel for Sport Relief charity and received won the Pride of Britain Award for "The Most Influential Public Figure.”